 In this solution brief, we'll walk through the Safespring Storage service based on S3 object storage.
-With immutable objects, Safespring Storage is a great way of creating an offside backup that is secure and reliable.
+With immutable objects, Safespring Storage is a great way of creating an offsite backup that is secure and reliable.

-To backup your data is important in all IT environments.
+To backup, your data is important in all IT environments.
 Most modern backup systems are rich in features and are good at handling human errors or disasters.
 But the attack surfaces are changing which makes solutions that were sufficient a while back not up to date with the current threats.
 Testing the backup system to ensure that it does what we think it does could be costly but is always a needed routine.

 By using the solution described in this brief, the organization can achieve these benefits:

 - A modern and complete backup solution that is easy to manage.